Booking a Covid-19 test

 Usual DMNW projects:

-- The Tameside Buddy Project: This project continues to support people who have long term conditions and are suffering with their mental health.
+- The Tameside Befriending Project: This project continues to support people who have long term conditions and are suffering with their mental health.
 In partnership with Mind and LEAP, buddy coordinators will arrange for weekly wellbeing calls from volunteers with the potential to progress to virtual activities (if required).
-For more information get in touch with Ambia or Ruhela.
+For more information get in touch with Ambia.

 - The Peer Mentoring Project: This project continues to support South Asian women who are in crisis.
 In light of the current situation the project will be also offering over the phone emotional support to women who are suffering from bereavement.
 Staff working on this project will be trying to offer something by way of social activities and information from health professionals.
 For more information get in touch with Fouzia or Gemma.

 - Be Well Service: This project will provide minimal community liaison initiatives.
 Staff working on the project will be posting bilingual videos around healthy lifestyle, promoting the 5 ways to wellbeing and delivering online workshops.
 Staff will continue to link BAMER communities into the Be Well services where appropriate for one-to-one support with improving lifestyle.
 For more information get in touch with Liza or Rehana.